 Checking DNS Leak

-There is a number of websites that offer free DNS leak check.
-One of the best-sophisticated ones I recommend is linked below:DNS Leaktest
+Some websites offer free DNS leak check.
+One of the best-sophisticated ones I recommend is linked below:

 Fixing DNS Leak in Ubuntu, Linux Mint, and elementary OS

 This guide is tested to be working 100% in Ubuntu 18.04 LTS but should work without any issues in Ubuntu 17.04, and derivatives like Linux Mint, and elementary OS too.
-Start with disconnecting the VPN and continue with the Part 1 and Part 2 instructions.
+Start with disconnecting the VPN and continue with Part 1 and Part 2 instructions.

 Part 1: Installing dnscrypt-proxy